Dual Diagnosis Treatment Goldsboro, NC

 Family First Support Center Inc - 28.2 miles from Goldsboro, NC

-Family First Support Center Inc is a dual-diagnosis treatment center in Clinton, NC that provides treatment for mental health and substance abuse disorders that include mood disorders as well as antisocial personality disorder.
+Family First Support Center Inc is a dual-diagnosis treatment center in Clinton, NC that offers treatment for alcohol or drug addiction and mental health disorders that include borderline personality disorder as well as anorexia.

 Address: 707 College Street, Clinton, NC 28328 in Sampson County